How Will Quantum Computing Affect Bitcoin Mining?

 Bitcoin-specific work is underway, though nothing is live yet:

 The genuinely unresolved problems are not mathematical but human.
-Upgrading Bitcoin requires broad social consensus, and a migration touching perhaps a third of all supply would be unprecedented.
-Hardest of all are the lost coins: an estimated 1.7 million BTC, including Satoshi's holdings, can never be moved by their owners.
+Upgrading Bitcoin requires broad social consensus, and a migration touching perhaps a large share of supply would be unprecedented.
+Hardest of all are the lost coins: a substantial share of the oldest coins (estimates vary widely), including Satoshi's holdings, can never be moved by their owners.
 The community faces an unresolved choice between leaving them as a future bounty, freezing them, or recycling them — each option carrying serious ethical and economic objections, with no consensus in sight.

-For an ordinary holder today, the sensible posture is low-cost and boring: do not reuse addresses, and keep funds in modern address types that never expose a public key until you spend.
+For an ordinary holder today, the sensible posture is low-cost and boring: do not reuse addresses, and keep funds in hash-based address types that never expose a public key until you spend (such as bc1q; note that Taproot bc1p addresses expose a public key by design).
 That is the whole ecosystem's stance — prepared, not scared.
 And because fear sells, it is worth remembering the goal is to understand the mechanism, not to buy anything sold on a scary quantum headline.

 FAQ